Skip to content Skip to Navigation

 Are learning activities from other provinces/countries eligible for OAA learning hours?

-Is the AIA Transcript accepted as proof of attendance?
+Is the AIA transcript accepted as proof of attendance?

 Transcripts from the American Institute of Architects (AIA) can be used as proof of attendance, only if the learning activity was logged by an AIA provider.
 However, self-reported AIA activities only qualify as Unstructured Learning.